 In The Beginning

-When was a wee lad I had a personal stereo.
+When I were a wee lad I had a personal stereo.
 That’s a tape cassette player running on AA batteries.
 I loved it.
 It was great, though it would be many years before I could afford a real WalkMan.

-Then I had a minidisc player (I missed portable CD players), and a while later, a few iPods.
+Then I had a MiniDisc player - I missed out portable CD players completely - and a while later I owned a few iPods.

-Then, like a lot of other people, I just put a few albums on my phone, and then, well, let’s just stream!
+Then, like a lot of other people, I just put a few albums on my phone, and then, well, thought ’let’s just stream!'

-I still had all those CDs though, ripped to .flac format, and that was how I listened to music at home - through acceptable desktop speakers on my Linux desktop, or via a real amp in the living room hooked up to my Pi4 running LibreElec.
-I like it - sounds good, and does what I want.
+I still had all those CDs though, ripped to .flac format, sat on some spinning rust and that was how I listened to music at home - through acceptable desktop speakers on my Linux desktop, or via a real amp in the living room, hooked up to my Pi4 running LibreElec.
+I liked it - sit sounded good, and it does what I want.

-Eventually I kind of wanted this on the go.
-I couldn’t quite fit all my music on my phone (85+ GB) and still have space for photos etc., so what could I do.
-I mean, there’s no iPods any more.
+Eventually, I kind of wanted this sort of experience, of listening to all the CDs I owned, on the go.
+I couldn’t quite fit all my music (85+ GB) on my phone and still have space for photos etc., so what could I do?
+I mean, there’s no iPods any more, right?

 However …

-What I’d completely lost track of was that Digital Audio Players or DAPs were still a thing, and were doing very nicely.
+What I’d completely lost track of was that Digital Audio Players or DAPs were still a thing, and the market was doing very nicely, thank you very much.

-Most has evolved into high definition audio players, some ran Android and looked liked smartphones, but without the phones.
-Almost all of them had headphone jacks for real, cabled headphones.
+Almost all of them had headphone jacks - for real, cabled headphones.

-All had multiple subreddits, and generally, it looks like a healthy ecosystem.
+All also had multiple subreddits, and generally it looked like a healthy ecosystem.

 Dipping the Toe

-I looked around, I read reviews, I followed subreddits - I set a very small budget.
-Eventually I found the Fiio (or rather their Snowsky) Echo Mini.
-It was what I wanted - small, light, played flac and other things, had no touch screens and kind of looked like a shrunken Walkman.
+I looked around, I read reviews, I followed subreddits - I set myself a very small budget as this was still kind of a proof of concept.
+Eventually I found the Echo Mini by Fiio (or rather their Snowsky sub-brand).
+It was just what I wanted - small, light, played flac and other file types.
+It also had no touch screen and kind of looked like a shrunken cassette or Walkman.
 SOLD!

-Actually, I first ordered this from a Choice seller on AliExpress.
+I first ordered this from a Choice seller on AliExpress.
 It never turned up.
-I got a refund, then spent an extra 10% and bought a Titanium Gold version from Amazon Japan.
+I got a refund, then I spent an extra 10% and bought a Titanium Gold version from Amazon Japan.

 The Echo Mini

-It arrived, it was tiny, and I shoved in a 256GB microSD card with all my music and audio in flac on it.
+It arrived and indeed it was tiny.
+I shoved in a 256GB microSD card with all my music and audio in flac format on it and fired it up.

 Playing into my also recently purchased cabled Truthear Zero:Red Inner Ear Monitors (IEMs) the Mini sounds absolutely fantastic.
 Very detailed, very neutral, and so small and light you could kind of forget about it and just melt into that music like a tuna melt for brunch.